7 Sites to Find the Best Online Writing and Consulting Jobs

 It has never been easier to find online writing jobs.
-Small and large companies alike are always on the lookout on freelance workplaces, LinkedIn and other recruitment sites for the best wordsmiths to produce content for their sales pages, websites and blog posts.
+Small and large companies alike are always on the lookout on freelance workplaces, LinkedIn and other recruitment sites for the best wordsmiths and consultants to produce content for their sales pages, websites and blog posts.

 If you’re looking to tap into this market, it might be confusing to know where to start.
 Should you work through a freelance workplace or go with LinkedIn?
 What about Facebook groups?
 Subreddits.
 The open internet market can make finding good, high-quality clients kind of messy.

 To help you navigate this market, we’ve created a list of the seven best sites to find online writing and editing jobs.
 It’s based on the number of projects available, ease of payment, and the quality of clients.
 We also share the main advantages of using each site to help you pick your favorite.

 Best Sites to Find Online Writing Jobs That Pay:

 Upwork has been around since 2015.
 It comes from the merging and rebranding of two online freelance workplaces: Elance and oDesk.

 Millions of job opportunities are posted each year on Upwork, with clients ranging from small entrepreneurs to enterprise-level corporations.
 Companies such as Microsoft, P&G, Black&Decker and many other Fortune 500 companies are active on Upwork.
 Taking on a project of this magnitude can catapult a freelance writer’s career and income to new levels.

 But with over 57 million Americans working as freelancers according to Upwork’s 2019 annual report, competition can be fierce.
 On top of that, service fees are fairly high (20 percent up to $500, 10 percent up to $10,000, and five percent on anything over that).
 There are also issues with freelancers getting their profiles approved.

 Biggest Advantage of Using Upwork: There is plenty of money to be made.
 Upwork has some of the biggest and richest clients.